alainamstutz/JAKi-IPDMA/barisolidact.md

 #   filter(imp_adm_yn == 1)
 ```
 Discussion points:
 1. 9 participants (3 in int. / 6 in cont.) did not receive a single dose of baricitinib, or placebo, respectively.
-Main publication used mITT set excluding the 9, we use ITT set including them, to be consistent across included trials.
+Main publication used mITT set excluding the 9, we use ITT set including them, to be consistent across trials.

 # Baseline Characteristics